shemuelx/toters-do-bem/README.md

 ## License

-This project is licensed under the terms of the [MIT license](./LICENSE).
+This project is licensed under the terms of the [GNU General Public License v3.0](./LICENSE.md).

 ## Contact Information